openpubkey/openpubkey/docs/pktoken.md

 BASE64URL(UTF8(JWS Signature-N))
 ```

-We use `:` as a delimiter rather than `.` to avoid confusion arising from a someone attempting to parse this as a standard single signature JWS.
+We use `:` as a delimiter rather than `.` to avoid confusion arising from someone attempting to parse this as a standard single signature JWS.